esignor/CCGR/README.md

 The CCGR directory contains the implementation of the Color Chaos Game Representation (CCGR) approach.
 It provides an econder unit to transform virological sequences into CCGR images and a classifier unit consisting of the AlexNet and ResNet50 networks.

+**Third-party software and libraries**
+Colour Chaos Game Representation used jellyfish (resource: https://github.com/gmarcais/Jellyfish) multi-threader k-mers counter.
+In the experiments, we compared CCGR with WalkIm (resource: https://github.com/SAkbari93/WalkIm).

 **Software configuration:**

-The code developed in “coloredFCGR” is in Python programming language version 3.9.
+The code developed in “CCGR” is in Python programming language version 3.9.

 To compile the software correctly, installation of the following python libraries is required: pandas, matplotlib, scikit-learn, keras, and tensorflow.